-Extensive logging occurred in the Deep Creek watershed after the peak of the spruce bark beetle infestation.
-Many of these roads are no longer needed for logging access and have become important for recreational access to hunting and fishing areas.
+Extensive logging occurred in the Ninilchik River watershed after the peak of the spruce bark beetle infestation.
+Many of these roads are no longer needed for logging access and have become important for recreation access to hunting and fishing areas.
 Un-maintained culverts can create an impediment to fish passage.
 Where bridges and culverts have been pulled out, stream crossings have not been stabilized or rehabilitated.
-Although there are many crossings of concern, the Kenai Peninsula Culvert Assessment identified Tall Tree Avenue (7000 Rd)/South Fork Deep Creek as one of the highest priority.